liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Finally, there was the sense of accomplishment in being a member of Emilia's camp and becoming a part of her strength.

-"It's dangerous to get caught up in that feeling, you better be careful."
+Otto: \[It's dangerous to get caught up in that feeling, you better be careful.\]

-"As for Otto, it's already too late."
+Ram: \[As for Otto, it's already too late.\]

-"It's because I'm somewhat aware of it that I don't want you bringing it up!"
+Otto: \[It's because I'm somewhat aware of it that I don't want you bringing it up!\]

 Listening to Otto's high-pitched voice crack, Petra looked down at her own body―― confirming the existence of the Oath etched on the skin